Grand Teton National Park Photography Workshop

 Proper hydration is a must at higher elevations.
 Without it one will lose strength, energy and may develop a severe headache.
 To avoid dehydration one MUST drink beyond one's thirst; drink even though not thirsty.

 Be prepared for possible temperature

 extremes and sudden changes in

 weather.
-Be aware that mornings can be very cold.
+Be aware that mornings can be very cold (winter jacket cold).
 Often

-we will be out in darkness before sunrise and after sunset, please
+we will be out in darkness before sunrise, please

 bring a flashlight.

 Equipment Recommendations: Bring all camera equipment including the camera's manual.
-We recommend that participants use a polarizing filter with most photographs on this workshop.
-Andy now combines images of various exposures in post processing.
+We recommend that participants use a polarizing filter with many photographs on this workshop.
+Andy combines images of various exposures in post processing.
 Andy will be happy to teach participants his field and post processing techniques for doing so (requires a cable release with some cameras).
-A lens range from 24 mm to 200 mm after the lens multiplication factor is recommended for the landscape portion and a long lens 300 mm or longer for shooting wildlife.
+A lens range from 16 mm to 200 mm after the lens multiplication factor is recommended.
 However, we think that participants should bring their entire range of lenses.
 We recommend shooting with a sturdy outdoor tripod that can adjust from the photographer's standing height without cranking up a center post, to very close to the ground.
 This type of tripod does not have attachments from the legs to the center post; i.e. the legs can move independently.
 Please use a cable release or know how to work the camera's timer delay to avoid camera shake.
 Consider bringing a laptop with Photoshop and calibrate the monitor.

 To be as prepared as possible for this workshop, please review the 2 videos, 7 lessons and 10 workshop handouts found at the link below:

 Below please find the PDF handouts recommended for this workshop.
 One needs to print or download to a digital device these documents before the workshop from the link above.